TryKickoff/kickoff/readme.md

 Developed and maintained by [Ashley Nolan](https://github.com/ashleynolan) & [Zander Martineau](https://github.com/mrmartineau)

-If you're using Kickoff we'd love to hear about it; please e-mail us at tech@tmw.co.uk
+If you're using Kickoff we'd love to hear about it; please e-mail us at trykickoff@gmail.com

 ### Features
 * Built in a mobile-first, responsive philosophy *(but can easily be used for fixed sites as well)*